lostjared/Acid.Cam.v2.OSX/README.md

 # Acid.Cam.v2.OSX

 I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
-It is just meant to be a tool to use with other programs to help aid in the creation of art.
+It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam